Jump to navigation

 Yes, Home Health agencies providing any of the services listed on our EVV Website must submit EVV.
-Claims without corresponding EVV are subject to audit and denial beginning on January 1, 2020.
+Claims without corresponding EVV are subject to audit and denial beginning in late summer 2020.

 Yes, both Consumer Directed Attendant Support Services (CDASS) and In-Home Services and Supports (IHSS) are required to comply with the EVV mandate.

 Facility based services, such as Assisted Living Facilities, Host Homes, and Nursing Facilities, do not require EVV.
 Please note that all Hospice services will require EVV verification regardless of location.